 Review of the Island's Development Plans

 The formal review of the existing Development Plans (the Rural Area Plan 2005 and the Urban Area Plan 2002) began in January 2012.
-The review will ensure that the land use planning policies in the new Island Development Plan 2015 can respond to current and emerging issues to the year 2025 whilst complying with the Strategic Land Use Plan.
+The review will ensure that the land use planning policies in the new Island Development Plan can respond to current and emerging issues over the next 10 years whilst complying with the Strategic Land Use Plan.

 Key Messages, Issues & Options Stage

 The 2nd stage public consultation, Key Messages, Issues & potential Options, ran for seven weeks from the 29th July until the 13th September 2013.
 The consultation addressed some key messages, issues and potential options that emerged during the Environment Department's evidence gathering as part of the Plan Review, principally in the areas of :

 The Department has prepared a report summarising the consultation and the responses received